 Land was purchased near the intersection of York Street and Milford Turnpike Road in New Haven.
-In 1834 a church was completed on this site and given the name "Christ's Church."
-In 1848, the Church was destroyed by fire.
+In 1834, a church was completed on this site and given the name "Christ Church."
+In 1848, the church was destroyed by fire.
 Several months after the fire, the property occupied by the Church Street Congregation Society was made available.
 Plans for the church were launched in 1851.
-Over the next 20 years this ambitious and impressive edifice developed, designed by James Murphy—at a time when the city's Catholic population was steadily increasing.
+Over the next 20 years, this ambitious and impressive edifice developed, designed by James Murphy—at a time when the city's Catholic population was steadily increasing.
 Built on New Haven's finest residential street, Hillhouse Avenue, St. Mary's represented the faith, the pride, and the high hopes of New Haven's struggling Catholic families.

-Today, under the energetic administration of the Dominican order since 1886, remains thriving, the primary Catholic presence in downtown New Haven.
+Under the energetic administration of the Dominican order since 1886, it remained a thriving primary Catholic presence in downtown New Haven.
 St. Mary Church is recognized as a shrine and birthplace of the Knights of Columbus.

 St. Mary Church underwent massive historic preservation and artistic renovation from February 2019 to September 2020 under the guidance of Pastor John Paul Walker, OP.